• Skip to primary navigation

 Paper menu in Root Down at Denver Airport.

-On the menu, there is a “V” next to the items that can be prepared vegan by request.
+Look for a “V” on the menu next to the items at Root Down that can be prepared vegan by request.
 Be sure to tell your server that you’re vegan.

 Current options include: